bgatten/uncertainties-cpp/README.md

 # Uncertainties Library

-This project provides a C++ implementation of a `ufloat` class for handling values with uncertainties, similar to Python's `uncertainties` package.
-The `ufloat` class supports automatic error propagation for arithmetic operations.
+This project provides a C++ implementation of a `udouble` class for handling values with uncertainties, similar to Python's `uncertainties` package.
+The `udouble` class supports automatic error propagation for arithmetic operations.

 ## Features